jpuritz/EecSeq/Protocol.md

 #### Bioanalyzer Instructions

-Prepping the Gel (use filtered gel within 4 weeks)
+#### Prepping the Gel (use filtered gel within 4 weeks)

-1. Pipette 550uL gel matrix (red) into a spin filter
+* Pipette 550uL gel matrix (red) into a spin filter
-2. Centrifuge at 1500g for 10 mins at room temp
+* Centrifuge at 1500g for 10 mins at room temp
-3. Aliquot 65uL filtered gel into 0.5mL RNase-free tubes
+* Aliquot 65uL filtered gel into 0.5mL RNase-free tubes

 #### Prepping the Gel-Dye Mix

-1. Allow RNA dye (blue) to equilibrate to room temp for 30 mins (in the dark)
-2. Vortex RNA dye (blue) for 10 secs and spin down
-3. Add 1 uL RNA dye into a 65uL aliquot of filtered gel
-4. V ortex solution
-5. Spin gel-dye mix at 13,000g for 10 mins at room temp

-Turn on Laptop/Bioanalyzer (use gel-dye mix within 1 day)

-1. Select correct icon
-2. Select correct program (RNA, DNA, protein)

-Cleaning the Electrodes

-1. Slowly fill one of the wells of the electrode cleaner with 350uL RNase-free water
-2. Place the electrode cleaner in the bioanalyzer
-3. Close the lid and let sit for 5 mins
-4. Upon removing the electrode cleaner, keep lid open for at least 30 secs (to allow for evaporation)

-Loading the Gel-Dye Mix

-1. Put a new chip on the chip priming station
-2. Pipette 9uL of gel-dye mix in the well marked G (white G on black background)
-3. Position the plunger at 1mL
-4. Close the chip priming station (MAKE SURE IT CLICKS)
-5. Press plunger down until it’s held by the clip
-6. Wait exactly 30 secs and release clip
-7. Wait exactly 5 secs and slowly pull plunger back to 1mL
-8. Open chip priming station and pipette 9uL gel-dye mix into wells marked G (black G on grey background)
-9. Discard remaining gel-dye mix

-Loading the Conditioning Solution and Marker

-1. Pipette 9uL of RNA conditioning solution (white) into well marked CS
-2. Pipette 5uL of RNA marker (green) in all 11 sample wells and the ladder well

-Loading the Diluted Ladder and Samples

-1. Pipette 1uL ladder into the well marked ladder
-2. Pipette 1uL of sample into each of the 11 sample wells (pipette 1uL RNA marker (green) into each unused sample well)
-3. Vortex chip for 1 min at 2400 rpm
-4. Run the chip in the bioanalyzer within 5 mins (RNA assay)
+* Allow RNA dye (blue) to equilibrate to room temp for 30 mins (in the dark)
+* Vortex RNA dye (blue) for 10 secs and spin down
+* Add 1 uL RNA dye into a 65uL aliquot of filtered gel
+* Vortex solution
+* Spin gel-dye mix at 13,000g for 10 mins at room temp

+#### Turn on Laptop/Bioanalyzer (use gel-dye mix within 1 day)

+* Select correct icon
+* Select correct program (RNA, DNA, protein)

+#### Cleaning the Electrodes

+* Slowly fill one of the wells of the electrode cleaner with 350uL RNase-free water
+* Place the electrode cleaner in the bioanalyzer
+* Close the lid and let sit for 5 mins
+* Upon removing the electrode cleaner, keep lid open for at least 30 secs (to allow for evaporation)

+#### Loading the Gel-Dye Mix

+* Put a new chip on the chip priming station
+* Pipette 9uL of gel-dye mix in the well marked G (white G on black background)
+* Position the plunger at 1mL
+* Close the chip priming station (MAKE SURE IT CLICKS)
+* Press plunger down until it’s held by the clip
+* Wait exactly 30 secs and release clip
+* Wait exactly 5 secs and slowly pull plunger back to 1mL
+* Open chip priming station and pipette 9uL gel-dye mix into wells marked G (black G on grey background)
+* Discard remaining gel-dye mix

+#### Loading the Conditioning Solution and Marker

+* Pipette 9uL of RNA conditioning solution (white) into well marked CS
+* Pipette 5uL of RNA marker (green) in all 11 sample wells and the ladder well

+#### Loading the Diluted Ladder and Samples

+* Pipette 1uL ladder into the well marked ladder
+* Pipette 1uL of sample into each of the 11 sample wells (pipette 1uL RNA marker (green) into each unused sample well)
+* Vortex chip for 1 min at 2400 rpm
+* Run the chip in the bioanalyzer within 5 mins (RNA assay)

 **CLEAN THE ELECTRODES AGAIN AFTER EVERY RUN**

+## Stranded mRNA-Seq Library Prep
-### Begin KAPA Stranded mRNA-Seq Kit using 1/2 rxn volumes
+### Using KAPA Stranded mRNA-Seq Kit using 1/2 rxn volumes
 This should take 8-10 hours
 Refer to manual during procedure (steps below are for notes and comments)